KingCanvas02437/kewc-client-public/README.md

 If you use the client, you agree to all EIGHT of my official rules.
 NO EXCEPTIONS!
 Don't say KingCanvas didn't warn you!

-You can read the entire, extremely important and official rule document here.
-Read this or else you lose your client rights:
+You can read the entire, extremely important and official rule document here.:

-KewC Client Official Rules (The Real License)
+KewC Client Official Rules (The Real License)[https://github.com/KingCanvas02437/kewc-client-public/blob/main/LICENSE]

 👑 KINGCANVAS HAS SPOKEN.
 GOOD LUCK IN PVP! 👑